26th March 2018

 People started dancing and involved me as well as Maria.
 It was Salsa and even I tried to learn on Ireland I have some problems with shaking my back.

-When the mosquitos came and bit, I was going into the house.
+When the mosquitoes came and bit, I was going into the house.
 They were already a few other people, watching soccer on TV (Mon (?) vs Chile – it was 0:2, when I was interrupted.
-I did not see the result, because Ivan told me, he had to work until very late and that he will drive me home now, because it was hard to get a cup.
+I did not see the result, because Ivan told me, he had to work until very late and that he will drive me home now, because it was hard to get a cab.
 Maria’s partner told me, that it would be the best to do so.
-I was not tired at all and even I told them, that I do not have a problem with late hours, they insisted to bring me “home”.
+I was not tired at all and even I told them, that I do not have any problem with late hours, they insisted to bring me “home”.
 I had no choice.
-When we came outside, there were already a car with Sofia’s parents and Sofia in the back and, I think, a brother of Ivan as driver.
+When we came outside, there was already a car with Sofia’s parents and Sofia in the back and, I think, a brother of Ivan as driver.
 Ivan was going in the back, too.
 I was asked to sit in the front.
 On the way home, Sofia’s father asked about my colour.
 He told me, it was not Nordic.
 Though Sofia told me not to care about him, because he is a little drank.
 There were something about languages and Sofia told me, that drunk Mexicans speak every language.
 She was a little drunk as well, which made her talk active.
 She also was laughing a lot, what I have not seen her doing before.
 It was 8:50pm, when I have got left alone at Ivan’s and Sofia’s home.
 I was disappointed and wondering, if they do not want, that I see them drunk.

 31st March 2018

 I updated my blog a little more between 7am and 8:30am.
 I thought, my hosts will sleep a little longer after the festive night.
 When I came down to the living room, Ivan was already on the coach watching TV.
-I apologised if I interrupt his sleep, but he told me, that he was awake around six, but coming home around 2am.
+I apologised if I interrupted his sleep, but he told me, that he was awake around six, but coming home around 2am.
 They have enjoyed the hours with music, karaoke and dancing.
 I thought, I would have liked to be there, but did not say it.
 Ivan cooked coffee for me and bought sweet bread for breakfast.
 Afterwards he drove me to a good place for hitchhiking.
 I had asked him and told him, that I can pay for the gasoline, but he told me, that it is not necessary.
 Close to the Tampico bridge he told me, that there is a fee to pay of 30 MXN for using the bridge.
 I told him, that I can walk, but I had not seen the bridge.
 He was driving to leave me close to it, by that I could see it.
 It was similar to the bridge between Malmö, Sweden and Copenhagen, Denmark – maybe not really so long, but the same construction and I changed my mind.
 I gave Ivan 100 MXN, to pay the fees (he had to come back as well).
 The rest was for the gasoline anyway, but I think, the gasoline was for more than 40 MXN.
 Ivan left me on the other side of the bridge behind the pay station.
 There was a parking space, a shop and bathrooms.

 It took not a long time, before I have got a hitch, but not of people, who stopped at the shop.
 Most of these cars where already full.
 My driver drove on the second file and took over, when he saw me.
 He was in his 30s and driving very fast.
 He did overtake even, when it was not allowed.
 The road was badly maintained and had many potholes.
 He did drive around, though did the other cars, but in his speed it was less fun.
 Anyway we arrived save in Poza Rica, Veracruz.